Things not to do in Prague: 13 local tourist traps

 Typical scene of Prague city center.
 Fake vintage car taking tourists around.
 Besides trdelník, fake vintage cars are another big Prague tourist trap.
 Foto: Tatiana Vitsenko/Alamy

 Big shame of Prague!
 There are many exchange offices downtown Prague, however some of them are simply and officially ripping people off.
 It’s their daily routine.
-Please note that the fair exchange rate for 1 Euro is currently around 25 CZK and 23 CZK for USD(information from August 2024).
 The best exchange place where you get a fair exchange rate is EXCHANGE CZ.
 You can also use ATMs, but only those branded by Czech banks (AirBank, Česká Spořitelna, Moneta, Komerční banka, etc…).
 Learn more about where to exchange money in Prague and where not in my other blog post.

 One of Prague tourist traps is changing money.